NIST 800-171 Compliant File Sharing—What You Need to Know and How Kiteworks Can Help

 NIST SP 800-171 is a set of guidelines created by the National Institute of Standards and Technology (NIST) to protect the confidentiality of controlled unclassified information (CUI) in non-federal systems and organizations.
 This set of standards highlights the need to protect CUI from most threats, outlined in the document, including unauthorized access, disclosure, or modification.

 NIST 800-171 lists more than 100 different security requirements, covering 14 different areas of cybersecurity.
 Contractors and subcontractors were required to implement all these requirements on their “covered systems” by December 31, 2017.
-Noncompliance can lead to the DoD terminating contract.
+Noncompliance can lead to the DoD terminating contracts.

 NIST 800 Series Compliance